Groesbeck Independent School District

 Service – volunteer in the school and community

-Leadership – be resourceful and dependable, a problem-solver, an idea-contributor, and promoter of school activities, successfully hold school offices or other positions of responsibility
+Leadership – be resourceful and dependable, a problem-solver, an idea-contributors, and promoter of school activities, successfully hold school offices or other positions of responsibility

 Character – exemplify high moral and ethical standards